 Running a Job: the Steps To Take¶

-Here are all the steps needed to run a job using HTCondor.
+Here are the basic steps to run a job with HTCondor.

-- A job run under HTCondor must be able to run as a background batch job.
+To run under HTCondor a job must be able to run as a background batch job.
 HTCondor runs the program unattended and in the background.
 A program that runs in the background will not be able to do interactive input and output.
-HTCondor can redirect console output (
+Create any needed input files for the program.
+Make certain the program will run correctly with these files.

 - Submit the Job.